 - Bread and cereals made with refined (not whole) grains.

 - Processed foods high in fat, such as potato chips and cookies.

 - Dairy products, such as cheese, and those related to diarrhea.

 - Fructose, Sorbitol

 - Foods with wheat for people allergic to gluten

 Goodness Digestive Enzymes contains the following ingredients which help with IBS:

-- Protease, Amylase, and Lipase Enzymes: The major digestive enzymes in humans.
+- Protease, Amylase, and Lipase Enzymes: Human digestive enzymes.

 - Bromelain and Papain Enzymes: Help in the digestion of proteins and peptides.